Pennsylvania Geological Survey Library

 The Pennsylvania Geological Survey maintains collections of aerial photographs dating from 1946 to 1999, which may be checked out or viewed in the library:

 1946–81.
 Leaf on, black and white, mostly 1:20,000 scale.
 Complete coverage except in Philadelphia.
 Majority scanned and available through Penn Pilot

 - U.S. Geological Survey (USGS).
 Mostly late 1960s and 1970s.
 Leaf off, black and white, majority between 1:20,000 and 1:40,000 scale.
 Complete coverage.

 - National High-Altitude Photography (NHAP).
 Initiated in 1980 and succeeded by the NAPP program.
 High altitude, mostly leaf off, black and white, 1:80,000 scale.
 Color-infrared photography also is available at a scale of 1:58,000.
 Complete coverage.

 - National Aerial Photography Program (NAPP).
 Three phases—the first started in 1987, the second in 1992, and the third in 1999.
 First phase prints are leaf on, mostly black and white, some color infrared.
 Prints from the 1990s are leaf off, black and white.
 All have a scale of 1:40,000.
 Third phase coverage is limited to eastern and part of central Pennsylvania.

-The USGS, NHAP, and NAPP photographs also are available online from the USGS Earth Explorer website.
+The USGS, NHAP, and NAPP photographs also are available online from USGS Earth Explorer.